-All the following poems were written in forms for the grammatical and psychological present.
-The poet also allowed them the word divine, in senses to be human and mean psychological, or select as the very good or proper.
-In the Exclusion (Life, XIII), the soul to decide on oneself follows own divine majority: the Latin word divinatio also meant a prognostication to decide who was the best to proceed, as in judicial contexts.
-The divinest sense of Much madness (Life, XI) brings on the human psyche as well.
+All the following poems were given linguistic forms for the grammatical and psychological present.
+The poet also allowed them the word divine, in senses to be human, as psychological, or select to mean the very good or proper.
+In the EXCLUSION (Life, XIII), the soul to decide on oneself follows own divine majority.
+The divinest sense of MUCH MADNESS (Life, XI) brings on the human psyche as well.

-Some predicate forms in her poetry can be associated with ancient philosophers.
+Some predicate forms in her poetry can be associated with ancient Greek philosophers.

 Captivity is consciousness,

 The philosophers organized concepts in categories.
 The Greek word katēgoria, meant a predication, a category; the verb katēgorein took after ageirein, to gather.
-We can interpret the lines above as captivity belongs with the category of consciousness; one is aware if captive, and it is the same with the state or condition of being free.
+We can interpret the lines above as captivity belongs with the category of CONSCIOUSNESS; one is aware whether captive, and it is the same with the state or condition of being free.
 We can find the logical predication in Aristotle, for example.

 THE SUPERNATURAL, OR GOD